 You may not have heard of telomeres but they play an important role in the ageing process.
 Telomeres are essentially ‘protective caps’ on the end of our chromosomes and they are the part of chromosomes that control ageing.
-As we grow older, telomeres become shorter and shorter due to cell division.
+As we grow older, these protective caps become shorter and shorter due to cell division.
 A lack of exercise, stress and a poor diet can shorten telomeres even further.
-So, how do telomeres contribute to the ageing process and what can we do to protect them?
+So, how do they contribute to the ageing process and what can we do to protect them?

-How do telomeres contribute to the ageing process?
+How do they contribute to the ageing process?

 We also need to consider telomerase – this is an enzyme that lengthens and protects telomeres, however, levels of telomerase are reduced with constant cell division.

 There are a few things we can do;

 - Reduce stress levels – stress is a known factor for contributing to the shortening, thus promoting the ageing process.
 By controlling stress and reducing our stress levels, we can help to lengthen them.